Native Americans in film: Revisionist Westerns featuring Native characters

 In the 1970s, Revisionist Westerns like Little Big Man and Soldier Blue often portrayed Native Americans as victims and white people as the frontier's aggressive intruders.
 While the studio comedy Little Big Man still centers on a white protagonist, Dustin Hoffman, the Native Americans are depicted sympathetically while members of the United States Cavalry are depicted as villains.
 The Cheyenne in the film are living harmoniously and peacefully at the start of the film, and it's the encroachment of the violent white men who are the harmful, disruptive influence on their culture and landscape.
 The film is also noted for including a Two-Spirit character as well as showing Lt.
 Colonel George Armstrong Custer as a lunatic – a fool and a fop – whom the white protagonist betrays for the sake of his adopted Indian family.

 The 1980s saw the emergence of independent films with contemporary Native content such as Powwow Highway, a road movie and buddy film where one protagonist, an angry young activist, namechecks the American Indian Movement while the other visits sacred sites to greet the dawn.
 Both are on their way to free a friend from jail.

 1990's Dances with Wolves, while hailed by mainstream audiences and providing jobs for many Lakota actors, has also been cited as a return to the White savior narrative in film.
 In the film U.S. soldiers capture John Dunbar (Kevin Costner) and take him as a prisoner.
 Native Americans race onto the scene and kill all of the U.S. soldiers while none of the Native Americans appear to have been killed.
 Some of them receive injuries, but they are portrayed as strong and immune to the pain.
-However, Dunbar then becomes part of the tribe and leads the Sioux against their rivals, the Pawnee, and later helps them escape the same army he once served.
-The final credits of the film suggest that Sioux people are now extinct, which a few criticized.
+However, Dunbar then becomes part of the tribe and leads the Lakota against their rivals, the Pawnee, and later helps them escape the same army he once served.
+The final credits of the film suggest that Lakota people are now extinct, which a few criticized.

-Native Filmmaker Chris Eyre wrote and directed the film Smoke Signals (1998) which has been selected for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
-It is one of few films featuring Native American characters and directed by a Native filmmaker (along with Edwin Carewe's early films) that received theatrical distribution.
+Native Filmmaker Chris Eyre (Southern Cheyenne) wrote and directed the film Smoke Signals (1998) which has been selected for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+It is one of few films featuring Native American characters and directed by a Native filmmaker (along with Chickasaw filmmaker Edwin Carewe's early films) that received theatrical distribution.
 Smoke Signals was written, directed, and acted in by Native Americans.
 Like Powwow Highway, it is also a road movie and buddy film that examines friendship, fatherhood, and the roles of tradition versus modernity in Indian Country.